-- Contain your PennNet ID, username (even backwards), or your first, middle, or last name.
+Your PennNet ID, username (even backwards), and your first, middle, or last name.

   Tips for Creating a Password

   Your password should be easy for you to remember, but should not make sense to anyone else.

   - Avoid basing your password on your personal information such as your birthday, phone number, address, or other personal information that might be publicly available.

   - Replace letters with numbers that look similar to make an easy to remember yet strong password.